-As a conclusion, today, development on the environment can not be separated from the major trends in world politics in this era of globalization.
+As a conclusion, today, developments on the environment can't be separated from the major trends in world politics in this era of globalization.
 At a time when the attention seems to be open to a redefinition of global threats, with a focus on increased cooperation in combating international terrorism and the spread of weapons of mass destruction, the international environment and expanded external input have a significant impact on regional developments.

-This requires that we should design our culture and our values, and when we understand the meaning of the responsible tourism, which is the only one that gives freedom of humanity and it intensifies the standard of living, then we will realize that we must focus on the interest of natural resources management to persist on the prosperity.
+This requires that we should to design our culture and our values, and when we understand that responsible tourism designed by human creativity is the one that gives freedom of humanity and it intensifies the standard of living, then we'll realize that we must focus on the interest of natural resources management to persist on the prosperity.